-the syste m go-live date regarding changes to activity identification and registration processes.
-Anticipated Benefits P&R may benefit from a management system that will allow staff to more easily and efficiently track and manage multiple activities, programs, and events and associated information related to enrollments and pricing. • P&R may benefit from a management system that allows staff to track key performance measures/KPIs to help evaluate performance and monitor success of programs.
+Anticipated Benefits P&R may benefit from a management system that will allow staff to more easily and efficiently track and manage multiple activities, programs, and events and associated information related to enrollments and pricing.
+P&R may benefit from a management system that allows staff to track key performance measures/KPIs to help evaluate performance and monitor success of programs.
 P&R may benefit from a management system that will greatly reduce staff workload related to activity and program scheduling, fee development, processing payments, and tracking registrations.
-Risks No Action ction will limit P&R's ability to efficiently expand recreation programming due to the staff city needed to manually manage program and event details using the current processes.
-During Imple ementation P&R should consider how staff and the public will use the system for tracking resources, registrations, making payments, and scheduling.
-It should also work to ensure that users have the appropriate training and guidance to successfully navigate the system and utilize it efficiently and effectively.
-Implementation Timeline Priority !!
-This initiative should begin immediately with completion targeted within 12 months.
+Risks No Action No ac capac ction will limit P&R's ability to efficiently expand recreation programming due to the staff city needed to manually manage program and event details using the current processes.
+P&R regist the ap efficie should consider how staff and the public will use the system for tracking resources, rations, making payments, and scheduling.
+It should also work to ensure that users have opropriate training and guidance to successfully navigate the system and utilize it ently and effectively.
+Implementation Timeline Priority This initiative should begin immediately with completion targeted within 12 months.
 This would allow the recreation coordinator the opportunity to help lead and weigh in on specific elements and functionality of a new recreation management system.
 Discussions related to funding this initiative should start in conjunction with funding and resource discussions that begin with the Town's budget development process.
-Best Practice Considerations/Examples Generally, when parks and recreation agencies set out to identify and implement the appropriate recreation management software/system, this general approach is followed: The agency/department will conduct (usually with the assistance of applicable consulting support) a gap analysis, develop a plan of action, create an RFP, evaluate, and select vendor proposals, and select the appropriate vendor software.
+Complex Best Practice Considerations/Examples Generally, when parks and recreation agencies set out to identify and implement the appropriate recreation management software/system, this general approach is follows: The agency/department will conduct (usually with the assistance of applicable consulting support) a gap analysis, develop a plan of action, create an RFP, evaluate, and select vendor proposals, and select the appropriate vendor software.
 A gap analysis will identify deficiencies within the current systems that can be enhanced with new recreation management software and identify opportunities for improved system design and efficiency.
 The RFP will outline specific requirements of the agency and specific functional and technical requirements the system must have to satisfy the